GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### What does Haneul offer over other blockchains?

 Haneul offers ease of development, a developer interface, fast transaction speeds, a sane object model, and better security.
 Haneul calls the consensus protocol only for transactions affecting objects owned by multiple accounts.
-This means simple sends can happen almost immediately.
+This means simple transactions complete almost immediately.

 See these resources on the [Haneul Developer Portal](https://docs.haneul.io/) for the complete story on why we built Haneul: